Skip to main content

 Figures are typical national ranges and vary widely by area and provider.
 Under the FTC Funeral Rule you're entitled to an itemized price list — always confirm prices directly.

-Choose funeral
+Choose Funeral

 Choose a funeral if a viewing and the body's presence matter to the family.

-Choose memorial service
+Choose Memorial service

 Choose a memorial service for flexibility, lower cost, or to let distant family gather.